hesthers/git_groupstudy/caesar.md

 #Caesar Cipheir info

-##definition:
+##Definition:

-- one of the simplest and most widely known encryption techniques
+- It is one of the simplest and most widely known encryption techniques.

-- a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet
+- It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.

-- the Caesar cipher is easily broken and in modern practice offers essentially no communications security
+- It is the Caesar cipher is easily broken and in modern practice offers essentially no communications security.

 ## Example